 Adam Harr

-I've always been fascinated by language, so after college I moved to Java, Indonesia to be immersed in languages and cultures that were as far as possible from my home in the mountains of Southwest Virginia.
-I found jobs teaching English to bankers, doctors, and middle-schoolers, and was fortunate enough to be invited to live with a family whose domestic rhythms were often strikingly familiar and sometimes thrillingly new to me.
+I've always been fascinated by language, so after college I moved to Java, Indonesia to be immersed in languages, cultures, and intellectual traditions that were as far as possible from my home in the mountains of Southwest Virginia.
 I returned to the U.S. the following year, my brain buzzing with questions, and wheedled my way into my first anthropology course at the University of Virginia.
 There I saw how the study of cultures could be empirically rooted in the study of languages.

-Much of my research examines how social change is reflected in and precipitated by people’s use of different languages.
-Since 2002, I have conducted research in multilingual communities in the highlands of central Flores, a beautiful island in eastern Indonesia that is home to astonishing linguistic, cultural, artistic, and intellectual diversity.
-Most folks in the communities where I have lived speak the Indonesian national language in addition to the Lio language, one of several hundred languages in Indonesia that are classified as “local” or “tribal” languages.
-My central research questions have been: What social contexts are considered appropriate for the Indonesian language and what contexts are appropriate for the Lio language?
-Under what circumstances can these contexts shift?
-What are the social, political, and linguistic implications of Indonesian shifting into a Lio context, and vice-versa?
-Answering these questions will shed light on the complex processes that are leading to the extinction of many of humanity's languages in the 21st century.
+My dissertation research examined how social change is reflected in and precipitated by people’s use of different languages.
+I conducted two years of research in multilingual communities in the highlands of central Flores, a beautiful island in eastern Indonesia that is home to astonishing linguistic, cultural, artistic, and intellectual diversity.
+Most folks in the communities where I lived speak the Indonesian national language in addition to the Lio language, one of several hundred languages in Indonesia that are classified as “local” or “tribal” languages.
+I am grateful to have had the profound privilege of conducting long-term research in other folks' homes.

-At St. Lawrence University, I feel incredibly lucky to teach courses in linguistic and cultural anthropology, including Language and Human Experience, Writing Culture, Communicating Sustainability, and Medicines and Meanings.
+At St. Lawrence University, I feel incredibly lucky to teach courses in linguistic and cultural anthropology, including Language and Human Experience, Writing Culture, Childhood Across Cultures, and Medicines and Meanings.
 In each of my courses, I aim to collaborate with students in hopes that we all come away with a renewed sense of wonder at the strange/beautiful/terrible worlds we humans collectively create and inhabit.

 Selected Publications